 Reduced investment spending is crimping Mexico's production capacity, with oil production by the national oil company Petroleos Mexicanos dropping by almost a third compared to 2004 levels.
 The combination of lower production and falling oil prices has created major concern and prompted the government to re-open the industry to foreign investment after 77 years.
 The historic change is the core of President Nieto's energy reform efforts to raise production.
-Unfortunately, however, lower oil prices have made large international energy companies reluctant to engage in these investments and only two of the 14 drilling blocks were sold at the first auction.
-The disappointing results, along with frenzy caused by the recent prison escape of the nation's mostwanted drug lord, Joaquín "El Chapo" Guzmán, has shattered confidence in the administration and its reform efforts.
+Although large international energy companies have been reluctant to engage in these investments, recent contractual term improvements by the government have sparked foreign investors' interest.
+As a result, three of five drilling blocks were sold at the latest auction, compared to only two of 14 at the first auction.

-Mexico Exports and Imports Y/Y % Change
+Mexico Foreign Trade

-Mexico Value of Exports Index, Jan.2007=100, SA 300 250 200 150 100 Total manufacturing Automotive 50 Crude oil 0 2007 2008 2009 2010 2011 2012 2013 Graphic Source: IMF Country Report No. 14/319

-Data Sources: National Authorities, Haver Analytics,

-Dealogic, and IMF Staff Calculations
+Mexico Value of Exports Index, Jan.2007=100, SA

+2007 2008 2009 2010 2011 2012 2013 2014 2015 Graphic Source: IMF Country Report No. 15/313 Data Sources: National Authorities, Haver Analytics, Dealogic, and IMF Staff Calculations
-Mexico Exchange Rate MXN per USD 18.00 15.00 15.00 12.00 9.00 9.00 6.00 6.00 3.00 3.00 MXN per USD: Aug 0.00

-Data Sources: IHS Global Insight and Wells Fargo LLC

-Graphic Source: Wells Fargo LLC
+Mexico Exchange Rate

-Although the government is attempting to make contractual terms more favorable to foreign investors, activity in the energy market will likely remain suppressed in the near term due to the downward trend in oil prices.
-Tepid global economic conditions resulting from China's slowdown and uncertainties in Greece have driven the price of oil to a 6-year low.
+While the recent auction results have given hope for the government's reform efforts, activity in the energy market will most likely remain restricted in the near term due to the downward trend in oil prices.
+Tepid global economic conditions resulting from China's slowdown and uncertainties in Greece have caused the price of oil to drop significantly.
 Given that a strong recovery in oil prices is not expected any time soon, significant improvement resulting from the government's reform efforts will most likely not occur for a few years.

-Thankfully, the negative effect of lower oil prices on Mexico's exports has been partially offset by rising nonoil exports growth.
+Thankfully, the negative effect of lower oil prices on Mexico's exports has been partially offset by steady nonoil exports growth.
 The anticipated monetary tightening by the Federal Reserve, along with lower oil prices and China's slowdown, has significantly increased risk aversion among foreign investors and caused the peso to depreciate sharply over the last year.
-The peso is now at a record low against the U.S. dollar, increasing the pricecompetiveness of Mexican exports.
+The weaker peso is boosting nonoil exports by increasing the pricecompetiveness of Mexican goods in the global market.

 In addition to the weak peso, nonoil exports are also being lifted by improving economic conditions in the U.S., Mexico's principal trading partner.
-Manufacturing exports, particularly those relating to autos, are experiencing the strongest gains.
+Manufacturing exports, particularly those relating to autos, have experienced the strongest gains.
 Mexico is now the fourth-largest exporter of cars, exporting around 80% of its auto production.

-Nonoil exports growth is expected to remain strong in the near term as the U.S. growth engine gains momentum and peso faces additional downward pressure from lower oil prices and China's slowdown.
+Nonoil exports growth is expected to strengthen in the near term as the U.S. growth engine gains momentum and peso faces additional downward pressure from lower oil prices and China's slowdown.
 Nevertheless, the negative impact of lower oil prices on Mexico's energy sector will continue to outweigh the improvement in nonoil exports growth in the near term.